richardcrng/tempel-des-schreckens/RULES.md

 There are exactly **two teams**: Adventurers and Guardians.
 - *Teams are in direct competition* - every game always has a single winning team.
-- *Teammates are non-competitive* - when a team wins, all of its members win together.
+- *Teammates all win together* - you win alongside your fellow Adventurers/Guardians.

 ### Team win conditions